kikimorka88/Evo_dataset/README.md

 1. What is the cranial capacity in hominins over the evolutionary time?
 Is there any trend?
 2. Is cranial capacity different between the geographical regions at the similar/different time points or in general?

-...and many more but let's start with the most basic one.
+...and many more - but let's start with the most basic ones.

 # Jupyter notebooks
 I used Jupyter notebooks to work with the data.